Wise Group plc research snapshot

 Moat

-The moat comes from licenses, direct connections into local payment systems, brand trust around transparent pricing, product breadth beyond one-off transfers, and growing balances that make the account stickier.
-Switching costs are rising but still not absolute, and large banks plus rival fintechs remain competitive.
+The moat comes from direct payment system connections, licenses, brand trust around transparent pricing, product breadth beyond one-off transfers, and growing customer holdings that make the account stickier.
+The OCC denial is a reminder that licenses must be earned and can be denied, and large banks plus rival fintechs remain competitive.

 Munger risk inversion

-The thesis can fail if take rates keep falling, interest income normalizes lower, a major license or regulatory issue hits, banks or other fintechs match the product experience, growth slows enough to force multiple compression, or governance and legal headlines raise the equity risk premium.
+The thesis can fail if take rates keep falling, interest income normalizes lower, the failed US trust bank application becomes a pattern of regulatory friction, a major license or AML issue hits, banks or other fintechs match the product experience, growth slows enough to force multiple compression, or governance and legal headlines raise the equity risk premium.

 Management

 Kristo Kaarmann remains the public face of a founder-led product culture.
 Capital allocation currently emphasizes growth investment, employee share-trust purchases, and a new share purchase program expected to exceed $500 million rather than a cash dividend.
-Dual-class control means shareholders need comfort with founder influence.
+Dual-class control means shareholders need comfort with founder influence, and the OCC decision raises questions about US regulatory execution.

 Industry trend

 Cross-border money movement, multi-currency living, and digital business payments are long-cycle digitization trends.
-Wise is still small relative to the total amount of money that moves globally, but competition and regulation mean the trend alone does not guarantee superior returns.
+Wise is still small relative to the total amount of money that moves globally, but competition, interest rates, and regulation mean the trend alone does not guarantee superior returns.

 Valuation and margin of safety

-The three-scenario model produced roughly $27.9, $17.5, and $8.9 in bullish, base, and bearish cases before capital returns.
-That spread shows why business quality alone is not a margin of safety: growth durability, interest-income quality, and the exit multiple matter as much as the current growth rate.
+The three-scenario model produced roughly $20.8, $13.4, and $7.3 in bullish, base, and bearish cases before capital returns.
+That spread shows why business quality alone is not a margin of safety: growth durability, the US regulatory path, interest-income quality, and the exit multiple matter as much as the current growth rate.

 Source-backed data